The Katalon Blog

 Key features:

-• Support Agile, black box, exploratory, functional/manual, and automation testing.
+• Supports Agile, black box, exploratory, manual, functional, and automated testing.

-• Import test cases from Excel and other management tools.
+• Import test cases from Excel or other systems.

-• Share test case repository across different projects, releases, and sprints.
+• Share test repositories across projects, releases, and sprints.

-• Multiple reporting options, including test case and test execution reports.
+• Multiple reporting formats including execution and case reports.

-• Supports any team size and project complexity.
+• Scales to any team size and complexity.

 Documentation: TestRail Documentation